Chart Color Schemes

 Samson performs slightly above the national average for education, showing competitive qualification levels and steady academic outcomes

-The area's university qualification rate is 25.7%, considerably lower than the SA3 area average of 45.5%.
-Bachelor degrees are the most common at 17.6%, followed by postgraduate qualifications (4.6%) and graduate diplomas (3.5%).
-Vocational credentials are prominent, with 36.1% of residents aged 15+ holding such qualifications - advanced diplomas at 11.1% and certificates at 25.0%.
-A significant 23.8% of the population is actively engaged in formal education, including 8.1% in primary, 6.6% in secondary, and 5.0% in tertiary education.
+The area's university qualification rate is 25.7%, significantly lower than the SA3 area average of 45.5%.
+Bachelor degrees are most common at 17.6%, followed by postgraduate qualifications (4.6%) and graduate diplomas (3.5%).
+Vocational credentials are prevalent, with 36.1% of residents aged 15+ holding them, including advanced diplomas (11.1%) and certificates (25.0%).
+A total of 23.8% of the population is currently engaged in formal education, comprising 8.1% in primary, 6.6% in secondary, and 5.0% in tertiary education.

 Frequently Asked Questions - Education